paulrentschler/mysqlwatch/README.md

 ## Terminology

-The author recognizes that the terms used by the MySQL software to describe the server roles in replication, "master" and "slave", are technical accurate but racially insensitive and generally in appropriate.
+The author recognizes that the terms used by the MySQL software to describe the server roles in replication, "master" and "slave", are technical accurate but racially insensitive and generally inappropriate.

 Wherever possible, the more modern and culturally sensitive terms "primary" and "replica" are used in this project.